libxml-raku/LibXML-raku/doc/XPath/Expression.md

 DESCRIPTION
 ===========

-This is a perl interface to libxml2's pre-compiled XPath expressions.
+This is a Raku interface to libxml2's pre-compiled XPath expressions.
 Pre-compiling an XPath expression can give in some performance benefit if the same XPath query is evaluated many times. `LibXML::XPath::Expression ` objects can be passed to all `find... ` functions `LibXML ` that expect an XPath expression.

   * new()